 Here at Fight the New Drug, we base our resources strictly off of facts and research to show the harm pornography can cause in consumers, relationships, and society.
 However, while numbers speak volumes, we know that there is great power in the words of others.
 That’s why we rely on anecdotal evidence to say what numbers can’t; to explain through stories the struggles and successes of those who have felt porn’s effects in their lives.

-As #NoPornovember kicks off this week, we are putting a spotlight on these experiences to help support the skeptics, the concerned, and the “I need help” group.
+As #NoPornovember is in full swing, we are putting a spotlight on these experiences to help support the skeptics, the concerned, and the “I need help” group.

 We’re sharing selected parts from over 10 personal accounts of consumers that have struggled with porn and say this upon seeking professional help; they reveal porn is far from harmless, on a personal level and in relationships.
 Don’t forget that this challenge applies to both men and women who struggle—the harms of porn do not discriminate.